AssetCool/.github/ISSUE_TEMPLATE_ADVICE.md

 - Actual: app crashes / throws exception
 - Evidence: screenshot/video + stack trace
 - Fix criteria: add regression test; no crash; settings persist across restart

 ---

+<a id="pull_request"></a>
+### 🔎 Pull Request (PR)

+Use a PR to propose a change to the codebase that should be reviewed and merged.
+PRs are where we capture **what changed**, **why**, **how to verify it**, and **any rollout risk**.

+This repository includes a PR template to make reviews consistent and fast.
+Below is guidance on how to fill it out with concrete examples.

+---

+#### What type of PR is this?
+Tick all that apply.
+This helps reviewers quickly understand intent.

+Examples:
+- 🍕 **Feature**: adds new capability
+  > “Add `/health/cameras` endpoint”
+- 🐝 **Bug Fix**: fixes incorrect behaviour
+  > “Fix CAN timeout parsing when frame length is 0”
+- 👨‍💻 **Refactor**: code restructure, no behaviour change
+  > “Split TelemetryPublisher into serializer + transport”
+- 🔥 **Performance Improvement**: measurably faster/leaner
+  > “Reduce image pipeline allocations; improves FPS by ~15%”
+- 📝 **Documentation Update**: docs-only change
+  > “Update runbook for watchdog restart behaviour”
+- 🔁 **CI**: workflows/build changes
+  > “Enable caching for colcon build in GitHub Actions”
+- 📦 **Chore**: housekeeping
+  > “Bump dependency versions; remove unused package”
+- ⏪ **Revert**: revert a prior PR
+  > “Revert PR #456 due to regression in telemetry export”

+---

+#### Description
+Explain the change in plain English.
+Aim for:
+- **What** you changed
+- **Why** you changed it
+- **What the user/system can do now**

+Example:
+> Adds a camera health endpoint and UI indicator so operators can see whether each camera is online and when the last frame was received.
+This reduces time-to-diagnose when perception fails due to camera dropout.

+---

+#### Related Tickets & Documents
+Link issues and docs so the PR is traceable.
+Use GitHub keywords to auto-close issues on merge.

+Examples:
+- `Closes #214` (Feature issue)
+- `Relates to #317` (bug, discussion, or follow-up)
+- `Depends on #455` (blocked until another PR/issue merges)
+- Links to design doc / spec / ADR:
+  - “Design notes: …”
+  - “Runbook update: …”

+Tip: If this PR implements a **Task**, also link that Task issue (and it should already be a sub-issue of the Feature).

+---

+#### Approach / Notes for reviewers
+Help reviewers focus their attention.
+Call out:
+- key design decisions
+- trade-offs
+- risky areas
+- what you want reviewed most

+Examples:
+- “Key logic is in `CameraHealthService::computeStatus()` — please sanity check thresholds.”
+- “I chose polling over callbacks to keep acquisition pipeline unchanged.”
+- “Main risk: false offline detection on slow networks; thresholds are configurable.”

+---

+#### How to test
+This is the most important section for review quality.
+Be explicit.

+Examples:
+- **Unit:** `./build/unit_tests --gtest_filter=CameraHealth*`
+- **Integration:** `./scripts/run_stack.sh` then `curl localhost:8080/health/cameras`
+- **Manual:** unplug camera → confirm UI shows **Degraded** in ~2s and **Offline** in ~10s

+Good pattern:
+- commands someone can copy/paste
+- expected output or observable behaviour
+- any test data needed and where to find it

+---

+#### Tests, Screenshots, Recordings
+Attach evidence where it helps reviewers:
+- screenshots of UI changes
+- logs showing new behaviour
+- short screen recording for workflows
+- benchmark numbers for performance PRs

+Example:
+- “Screenshot: camera widget states (online/degraded/offline)”
+- “Log excerpt: health endpoint output”
+- “Before/after FPS table (same dataset, same hardware)”

+---

+#### Added/updated tests?
+Be honest and specific.

+Examples:
+- 👍 **Yes**: “Added unit tests for status threshold logic; updated integration test to assert endpoint schema.”
+- 🙅 **No, and this is why**: “Pure documentation change.” / “Spike/prototype only; will add tests in follow-up Feature.”
+- 🙋 **I need help**: “Not sure how to mock the camera pipeline; suggestions welcome.”
+- ❌ **Not required**: “Formatting-only change; no behaviour impact.”

+---

+#### Added to documentation?
+Tick where you documented the change.

+Examples:
+- 📜 **README.md**: “New env var `CAM_HEALTH_TIMEOUT_MS` and local test steps”
+- 🦆 **In Code**: “Added docstring + comments around thresholds”
+- 🙈 **No Documentation Required**: only if truly internal/no user impact

+---

+#### Risk of rollout
+This is for reviewers and release planning.
+Choose the highest plausible risk.

+Examples:
+- 🟢 **Low**: refactor with no behaviour change + strong test coverage
+- 🟠 **Medium**: affects a shared module; may impact runtime behaviour; needs careful review
+- 🔴 **High**: touches safety/control paths, data loss risk, migration required, or hard-to-revert changes

+If 🟠/🔴, add a line in “Approach / Notes” describing mitigation:
+- feature flag
+- staged rollout
+- rollback plan
+- additional monitoring

+---

+#### Post-merge tasks (optional)
+Only check if there’s real follow-up work required **after** merge.

+Examples:
+- “Deploy to staging and verify telemetry export for 24 hours”
+- “Update Grafana dashboard to include new health metrics”
+- “Run migration script on production database”

+---

+##### Review-friendly PR size guideline
+Prefer PRs that can be reviewed in **15–30 minutes**.
+If it’s too large:
+- split into separate PRs (refactor → feature → cleanup)
+- or split work into multiple Tasks/PRs under the same Feature

+---